VHS Revival wages war with two of sci-fi’s most terrifying creations

 Let’s assume that the threat was detected: what could the colony do about their intruder?
 I’m sure some assimilation would take place if in fact possible, but xenomorphs have proven themselves a species of immense adaptability.
 In Alien Resurrection, two xenomorphs turn on one of their own and sacrifice it in order to spill its acid and escape imprisonment.
 With that level of thinking, perhaps they would be capable of isolating the Thing while in its xenomorph form. xenomorphs understand their own strengths and weaknesses.
 Surely they could lead the intruder into an environment that leaves them stranded and ineffective.

 The xenomorph would initially disable The Thing if it could first identify it, but that would almost certainly lead to infection.
 It could also impregnate the creature, but that would risk the assimilation of its offspring and put the whole species in jeopardy.
-A single xenomorph stranded on an otherwise lifeless planet would be easily assimilated, but xenomorphs are very rarely in that situation, and even if they were, what would be the point of assimilating a single, isolated creature?
+A single xenomorph stranded on an otherwise lifeless planet would be easily assimilated and therefore defeated, but xenomorphs very rarely travel alone, and even if they did, what would be the point of assimilating a single, isolated creature?
 The very nature of the The Thing is to find life to feed on.
 Seeking out a single entity would go directly against its nature.